 CMML patients with bleeding problems resulting from a shortage of platelets may benefit from platelet transfusions.

 Patients with CMML are susceptible to infections.
 They should be especially careful to avoid cuts and scrapes and to care for any that occur right away.
 They should tell their doctors immediately about any fever, signs of pneumonia (cough, shortness of breath), urinary infection (burning when urinating), or other symptoms of an infection.
 Doctors will treat any known or suspected infections with antibiotics.
-Our document Infections in People with Cancer has more detailed information about this topic.
+See Infections in People with Cancer for more detailed information.

 Last Medical Review: 01/19/2014